 Let’s say a star player such as Kyrie Irving of the 2019-2020 Brooklyn Nets was ruled out of a game due to injury.
 The public perception will likely be that Irving being out is a huge blow to the Nets, causing both the point spread and betting odds to change.
-In reality, though, Spencer Dinwiddie is an extremely capable player at the point guard position for the Nets.
+In reality, though, with the way the Nets were built that season, Spencer Dinwiddie had proved himself as an extremely capable player at the point guard position for the Nets.
 He just doesn’t have the star power to his name that Irving does.

 In fact, the Nets might even perform better without Irving in the lineup, if you can believe that.
 This often happens in the NBA when star players go out, as the rest of the team, who can be viewed more as role players, have better chemistry and play more of a team game.
 Although it’s certainly not easy to defend superstar players in the NBA, a team exercising good ball movement and having a lot of players involved can be difficult to defend.
-With the public perception being that the loss of Irving is a big one, oddsmakers will likely over adjust the betting line to account for where more public money might come in.
+With the public perception being that the loss of Irving is a big one, oddsmakers may over-adjust the betting line to account for where more public money might come in.
 This could allow you, the sharp bettor, to get some extra value.
-If a point spread might’ve had the Nets (-4) with Irving in but then it shifted to Nets (-3) or Nets (-2) with Irving out, you’d be getting value in a good spot.
+If a point spread might’ve had the Nets (-4) with Irving in but then it shifted to Nets (-1) or Nets (PK) with Irving out, you’d be getting value in a good spot.

 Another way in which you can have injuries work to your advantage in the NBA is by paying attention to injuries that aren’t as headline-grabbing but can greatly affect a team.
 Look at Marcus Smart of the Boston Celtics, for example.
-Smart is a key rotational player for the Celtics, both in the lead lineup and when the second unit is in the game.
-He’s also one of the best defenders in the league and an incredibly energetic player, but those two things don’t always resonate on the stat sheet.
+Smart is a key player for the Celtics, both in the lead lineup and when the second unit is in the game.
+He’s also one of the best defenders in the league and an incredibly energetic player, but those two things don’t always resonate on the stat sheet and Smart doesn’t carry the same name power as Jayson Tatum, Jaylen Brown, or even Kemba Walker.
 An injury to Smart could be extremely impactful to the Celtics but it might not be an injury that is taken into account as much as it should by oddsmakers and the public, so the correct adjustment isn’t made.